Russell C. Eberhart

 Russell C. Eberhart, an American electrical engineer, best known as the co-developer of particle swarm optimization concept (with James Kennedy (social psychologist)).
-He is professor of Electrical and Computer Engineering, and adjunct professor of Biomedical Engineering at the Purdue School of Engineering and Technology, Indiana University Purdue University Indianapolis (IUPUI).
-Fellow of the IEEE.
-Fellow of the American Institute for Medical and Biological Engineering.
+He is professor of Electrical and Computer Engineering and adjunct professor of Biomedical Engineering at the Purdue School of Engineering and Technology, Indiana University Purdue University Indianapolis (IUPUI).
+He is a Fellow of the IEEE and a Fellow of the American Institute for Medical and Biological Engineering.